EugenSong/EugenSong/README.md

 ### About me:

-Interest in mobile app development and backend development
+Interest in backend, security/software and mobile app development.

 Feel free to reach me at esong28@outlook.com